 Consult an Ayurvedic practitioner to see if these and any other herbs would be appropriate for you.

 Let’s end on a, literally, uplifting topic.
-First, I’ll reiterate that there is no right size or shape of the breast.
+First, I’ll reiterate that there is no right size or shape of the breasts and chest area.
 What is popular today may not be so popular tomorrow.
-All breasts are beautiful.
+All bodies are beautiful.
 But, nonetheless, breasts are an important part of our physical appearance.
 For those who want a little augmentation, here are a few ideas to try.

 - Beauty Balm.
 What was once called Banyan Botanicals’ Breast Balm is now Beauty Balm.
 Since the prime ingredients are ashwagandha and shatavari, it has great building effects.
 As such, this balm tones, firms, rejuvenates, and nourishes the tissues.
 It also has herbs, such as licorice and fennel, that are great for lymph flow.

 - Egg whites.
 Whisk two egg whites in a bowl and apply the whites to your breasts until they dry.
 To make it a spa-like experience, add a few drops of rose and lavender essential oils, which benefit the heart chakra.
 Wash off with a shower.

 - Breast mask.
 Make a paste of equal parts of ashwagandha, licorice, and fenugreek powders.
 Apply as a mask to the breasts.
 Wash off in the shower once the mask has fully dried.

 - Excercise.
 Exercise strengthens supporting ligaments and underlying muscles for better lift and shape.
 A particularly great exercise that brings a lot of movement to the chest area is swimming.
 The right yoga routine, full of poses concentrated on working the upper torso, with backbends and poses that lift the arms, can do the same.

 - Good posture.
-When we sit or stand with our shoulders pulled back and spine straight, the breasts are well supported, as opposed to the breasts hanging forward in a slouched posture.
+When we sit or stand with our shoulders pulled back and spine straight, the breasts are well supported, as opposed to the torso hanging forward in a slouched posture.